cdsedson/kafka-decorator/README.md

+#Decorators to kafka
 This module is based on pykafka project (https://github.com/Parsely/pykafka.git) and define a class KafkaDecorator and its 4 decorators

-@KafkaDecorator.host
+* @KafkaDecorator.host
-The first defines the connection parameters its parameters are the same of pykafka.KafkaClient
+The first defines the connection parameters and its parameters are the same of pykafka.KafkaClient

-@KafkaDecorator.balanced_consumer
-its parameters are the same of pykafka.topic.get_balanced_consumer function
+* @KafkaDecorator.balanced_consumer defines a balanced consumer and its parameters are the same of *pykafka.topic.get_balanced_consumer* function

-@KafkaDecorator.simple_consumer
-its parameters are the same of pykafka.topic.get_simple_consumer function
+* @KafkaDecorator.simple_consumer defines a simple consumer and its parameters are the same of *pykafka.topic.get_simple_consumer* function

+* @KafkaDecorator.producer defines a producer and
-its parameters are the same of pykafka.topic.get_producer function
+its parameters are the same of *pykafka.topic.get_producer* function
-@KafkaDecorator.producer

-Install
+#Install

 	pip install kafka-client-decorators

-How to use
+#Example
 ```python
 from kafka_client_decorators import KafkaDecorator